LostArtefacts/TR-Rando/Resources/Documentation/ENEMIES.md

 | CITY.TR2 | 13 | 2 | 6 |
 | CHAMBER.TR2 | 7 | 3 | 4 |
 | _STPAUL.TR2_ | _2_ | _2_ | _2_ |

+# Awkward enemies
+Some enemy placements can cause problems by default, such as causing forced damage or difficulty in getting passed them.
+The UI option to move awkward enemies will - in most cases - move these enemies to better positions.

+- TR1: some T-rex and Torso locations are affected, for example on the narrow corridors leading to the Atlantis main chamber.
+- TR2: both types of eel will be moved off the ground in all cases when they are land creatures.
+This means that they effectively become hazards - they may still be able to snipe Lara if she is jumping, so take care!
+- TR3: the T-rex is moved in several instances to avoid blocking corridors and crawlspaces.